Sonophoto/shellnoise/README.md

 'https://github.com/yhirose/cpp-linenoise'

+(it is a goal of Shellnoise to work with C++ out of the box, but its not there yet...)

 Be aware that the above is only linenoise with UTF-8 extensions but you are welcome to raid this project and make a shellnoise.cpp!
 Just use shellnoise.h as a guide of what to include.

 This would be a good project!
 Please let me know if you do.
 I don't really use C++ at all anymore but lots & lots of people do.